Speakers and Session Highlights

 Jared Weisel

-This presentation will cover current pricing trends in the market and how best to adapt your pricing to meet these challenges.
-During the presentation, Jared Wiesel will explore these topics through frameworks, success stories, and where to focus for the biggest impact.
+This presentation covered current pricing trends in the market and how best to adapt your pricing to meet these challenges.
+During the presentation, Jared Wiesel explored these topics through frameworks, success stories, and where to focus for the biggest impact.
 Jared is the Senior Vice President of Manufacturing & Distribution at Revenue Analytics, a pioneer in the pricing and revenue management space.
 Jared has 20 years of B2B pricing experience across industry, consulting & technology and has been on the senior leadership team at Revenue Analytics for 10 years.

 NAPIM Business Meeting & Update: Geoff Peters, NAPIM President and Molly Alton Mullins, NAPIM Executive Director

-Join NAPIM President Geoff Peters and Executive Director Molly Alton Mullins as they provide an association update, as well as highlight some key initiatives underway for 2024 and beyond.
-Congratulate NAPIM’s incoming and outgoing leadership, as well as understand the programmatic priorities of the organization moving forward.
+NAPIM President Geoff Peters provided an association update, as well as highlighted some key initiatives underway for 2024 and beyond.
+The attendees congratulated NAPIM’s incoming and outgoing leadership, as well as understanding the programmatic priorities of the organization moving forward.

 Picture1